 Not achieving control with diabetes treatment over time can damage the kidney’s filtering systems and is a leading cause of kidney (renal) failure.
-About one third of all people with diabetes will eventually develop long-term, impaired kidney function4 which itself carries a greater risk of diabetes-related death and disease.
-For this reason, kidney function should be seen as a key aspect of type 2 diabetes treatment, ideally being considered at diagnosis and taken into account when deciding treatment options.
+About one third of all people with diabetes will eventually develop long-term, impaired kidney function4 which itself carries a greater risk of diabetes-related death and complications.
+For this reason, kidney function should be seen as a key aspect of Type 2 Diabetes treatment, ideally being considered at diagnosis and taken into account when deciding treatment options.

-DPP-4 inhibitors are a modern type of medication used to treat type 2 diabetes to effectively reduce blood sugar levels, both before and after eating food.5–7 However, some of the currently available DPP4 inhibitors may have to be prescribed with dose adjustments in case of kidney function impairment, or with caution in case of cardiac heart failure.5–8
+DPP4 inhibitors are used to treat Type 2 Diabetes to effectively reduce blood sugar levels, both before and after eating food.5–8 However, some of the currently available DPP4 inhibitors may have to be prescribed with dose adjustments in case of renal impairment, or with caution in case of hepatic impairment.5–8

-At Boehringer Ingelheim, we understand the ongoing need to research and develop newer, targeted medications that are specifically designed not only to provide effective, long-term reductions in blood sugar levels, but also avoid the limitations and tolerability issues of the current treatments.
+At Boehringer Ingelheim, we understand the ongoing need to research and develop newer, innovative medications that are specifically designed not only to provide effective, long-term reductions in blood sugar levels, but also avoid the limitations and tolerability issues of current treatments.

-Trajenta® (linagliptin) is an inhibitor of the enzyme DPP-4 (dipeptidyl peptidase-4) which is involved in the inactivation of the incretin hormones GLP-1 and GIP (glucagon-like peptide-1, glucose-dependent insulinotropic polypeptide).
+Linagliptin is an inhibitor of the enzyme DPP4 (dipeptidyl peptidase-4) which is involved in the inactivation of the incretin hormones GLP-1 and GIP (glucagon-like peptide-1, glucose-dependent insulinotropic polypeptide).
 Linagliptin glucose-dependently increases insulin secretion and lowers glucagon secretion thus resulting in an overall improvement in the glucose homoeostasis.
-Linagliptin is a prescription medicine that is used along with diet and exercise to lower blood glucose in adults with Type 2 Diabetes.2,3 Linagliptin is not for people with Type 1 Diabetes or for people with diabetic ketoacidosis (increased ketones in the blood or urine).1,2
+Linagliptin is a once-daily tablet that is used along with diet and exercise to improve glycaemic control in adults with Type 2 Diabetes.
+Linagliptin should not be used in patients with Type 1 Diabetes or for the treatment of diabetic ketoacidosis (increased ketones in the blood or urine).9,10